liamstatham/100-days-of-code/log.md

   - Not a good day, not well!
   - struggling to get my head around the weird text chart output

+### Day 35: Feb 4, Thursday

+**Today's Progress**:
+  - Finished the budget app, had to fudge it though as I'm sure the auto grader is broken!
+  - Made a start on the 4th Project of the cert.
+Polygon area calculator.
+  - Looks quite fun.

 Liam Statham